 ECHA made its proposals for the latest application dates (LAD) on the basis of the earlier estimation that the time needed to prepare an authorisation application of sufficient quality might in standard cases require 18 months (roughly 12 months work-time for drafting the application and an additional buffer of 6 months for getting organised and consulting required external expertise).
 Based on discussions and experience on received applications so far, the applicants have not generally indicated that they have had difficulties with the stipulated time periods.
 Rather there had been problems for the first applicants preparing applications to have clarity on what information, analysis and justification was required in the applications.
-As over 50 opinions have already been given by RAC and SEAC, future applicants are in a better position than the first ones to prepare a fit-for-purpose application.
+As over 60 opinions have already been given by RAC and SEAC, future applicants are in a better position than the first ones to prepare a fit-for-purpose application.

 The work done and ongoing by the Commission, MSCAs, industry and ECHA to further develop approaches and advice on how to prepare a streamlined and fit-for-purpose application will also support the potential applicants concerned by substances in this recommendation.
-Furthermore, the registration deadline for all substance in this recommendation12 was in 2010.
 It should also be noted that the requirements on communication of information down and up the supply chain (Title IV of REACH) as well as the downstream user obligations (Title V of REACH) have applied for some years.
-Implementation of and compliance with these requirements should as well support the organisation of the work within the supply chains related to the preparation of authorisation applications.
+Implementation of and compliance with these requirements should as well support the organisation of the work within the supply chains related to the preparation of applications for authorisation.